Downloadable Climate Change Presentation for Grade 7-8 Educators

 From a local perspective

-Confidently introduce Climate Change education in your classroom using this easy-to-follow presentation.
+Confidently introduce Climate Change education in your classroom using our free presentation and accompanying educator guide.

 We've all seen the impacts of climate change in Canada and in our local communities.
 There is no better time to engage students in meaningful climate change education and help build a climate-responsive community than now!